ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 dim(raw.data)
 [1]   107 13092
 ```
 will show that you have 107 rows (individuals) and 13092 columns (SNPs).
-The genotypes are coded in the ‘0’, ‘1’ or ‘2’ formats, depending on the number of copies of the non-reference allele an individual has.
+The genotypes are coded in the ‘0’, ‘1’ or ‘2’ formats, depending on the number of copies of the reference allele an individual has.

 This gives a PCA plot:
 ```R